aamplugin/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 6.2.2 =
+* Fixed Bug: Backend Dashboard index.php still could be restricted with Backend Menu service
+* Fixed Bug: Policy Generator - Fatal error with PHP lower than 7.0.0
+* Fixed Bug: Policy Validator - Improper dependency validation when if it is not installed
+* Fixed Bug: Default access settings not propagated to user that does not have any roles (multisite setup)
+* Fixed Bug: Reset settings where not synced across all subsites in multisite setup
+* Added New: Ability to define wildcard [BackendMenu](https://aamplugin.com/reference/policy#backendmenu) resource with Access Policy
+* Added New: Ability to define wildcard [Metabox](https://aamplugin.com/reference/policy#metabox) resource with Access Policy
+* Added New: Ability to define wildcard [Widget](https://aamplugin.com/reference/policy#widget) resource with Access Policy
+* Added New: Ability to define wildcard [Toolbar](https://aamplugin.com/reference/policy#toolbar) resource with Access Policy

 = 6.2.1 =
 * Fixed Bug: Very minor UI issue with Access Policy Delete pop-up